The Modern City and World City

 We move into the suburbs of public housing and have our lives measured, counted and standardized for best function and social efficiency.
 Photo: Mattias Ek.

-Longhaired activists hang in the trees of Kungsträdgården to protest the demolitions and mass automobile ownership.
+Activists with long hair sit in the trees of Kungsträdgården park to protest against building demolitions and the increase in car ownership.
 In the late 1970s, you dye your hair green in protest of the boring suburban life and start playing in bands called Grisen skriker (“The Squealing Pig”) and Ebba Grön.

 We round off our historical tour through the building by viewing artworks from 1600 onwards that reflect the city’s kaleidoscopic development.
-And the intimate, illuminated model of the Klara neighbourhood, the impressive seventeenth-century model of Norrmalm and the model of the Katarina Lift with restauranteur Lallerstedt in all of his miniature glory.
+And the intimate, illuminated model of the Klara neighbourhood, the impressive seventeenth-century model of Norrmalm and the model of the Katarina Lift at Slussen.

 Updated